 One application per organization will be accepted in response to this Request for Applications.
-Exceptions will be granted to organizations that are serving as fiscal sponsors for one or more entities.

-Late (at or after 5:01 pm on July 7), incomplete, paper, or email applications will not be considered.
+Late (at or after 5:01 pm on July 26), incomplete, paper, or email applications will not be considered.
 All funding decisions are final and are not subject to review, appeal, or protest.